n6il/cocoio-dw/tests/README.md

+This directory contains W5100 Test Code.
+It is designed to be built under NitrOS-9 using the DCC compiler suite.

+To build both programs:

+    make all

+## `ifparse` -- Test Program to parse `interfaces` file
 Create a `/DD/SYS/interfaces` file.
+There is an example here in the `SYS` directory.

 Build a test program with

-    dcc -dDRIVER ifparse.c
+    make ifparse

 Then run